 If you did not already have an outpatient therapist, the inpatient discharge planner will coordinate scheduling future therapy.
 Most inpatient care facilities prefer to have an outpatient appointment within the first week following discharge.
 If you don't have one currently, explore your options so you can make an informed choice.
-The discharge planner should refer you to Wraparound with Systems of Care.
-You may want to check with your child's school to see if they might have an appropriate mental health therapist who could work with your child once your child returns to school.
+The discharge planner should refer you to an outpatient provider You may want to check with your child's school to see if they might have an appropriate mental health therapist who could work with your child once your child returns to school.